1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 A: No, purchasing a permit to park at the University or paying for parking elsewhere is not required as a condition of your employment.

-Q: I am required to attend a conference on behalf of the University that requires I attend in business attire each day for seven days.
+Q: I am required to attend a conference on behalf of the University, which requires me to wear business attire each day for seven days.
 I need to purchase new clothes and wish to be reimbursed since I have no choice about the trip.
 May I be reimbursed?

-A: No, clothing purchases are a personal expense since the University derives no benefit from the purchase, nor does the University take ownership of the clothing.
+A: No, clothing purchases are personal expenses since the University derives no benefit from them and does not take ownership of the clothing.

 Q: I am required to maintain an office in my home; may I be reimbursed for a portion of my utility bills and a portion of my mortgage for the square footage?